 Amount

-When moving an amount on a particular instrument, it is important to keep in mind that Midaz follows a transaction-by-transaction scale definition.
+When moving an amount on a particular asset, it is important to keep in mind that Midaz follows a transaction-by-transaction scale definition.

 For transactions that use a template, this can be abstracted.